anuragkanojiya1/MyHealthPassport/README.md

 2. **Using Anthropic API for Chatbot:**
    - Implement the chatbot using the Anthropic API key to offer personalized mental health advice.

+## Integration with CosmoCloud

+1. **Set Up CosmoCloud Object Storage:**
+   - Create an account on [CosmoCloud](https://cosmocloud.io/).
+   - lick on Object Storage and create bucket by name of `medicalData` and of "Space(in GiBs) = 0.5".
+   - Obtain your environmentId and projectId.
+   - Put them in a file called Constant.kt in `app/src/main/java/com/example/myhealthpassport` folder.

+2. **Uploading Medical Data to CosmoCloud:**
+   - Store medical files in PDF format using CosmoCloud’s object storage for safe and organized data management.

 ## App Demo